dabeaz/curio/docs/select.rst

 These are the sockets and files that the process is managing and the seletor returns a list of events that are ready to be handled.

-(At least that's what I thing is going on).
+(At least that's what I think is going on).

 OSError
 =======